at0micr3d/theodinproject.com/rails/project13--odin-facebook/odin-facebook/README.md

 * [DONE] The Users Index page lists all users and buttons for sending Friend Requests to those who are not already friends or who don't already have a pending request.
 * [DONE] Users can Like Posts.
 * [DONE] Users can Comment on Posts.
-* Posts should always display with the post content, author, comments and likes.
+* [DONE] Posts should always display with the post content, author, comments and likes.
-* Treat the Posts Index page like the real Facebook's "Timeline" feature -- show all the recent posts from the current user and users she is friends with.
+* [DONE] Treat the Posts Index page like the real Facebook's "Timeline" feature -- show all the recent posts from the current user and users she is friends with.
 * Users can create a Profile with a Photo (just start by using the Gravatar image like you did in the Rails Tutorial).
 * The User Show page contains their Profile information, photo, and Posts.
 * Sign in should use Omniauth to allow a user to sign in with their real Facebook account.
 See the RailsCast on FB authentication with Devise for a step-by-step look at how it works.